 Below are projects that have been announced, are in some state of development – we define “stalled” as a state of development – and whose dates we’re still awaiting for.
-A number are projects that are set to premiere on Disney’s highly anticipated streaming service.
+A number are projects that are set to premiere on Disney’s highly anticipated streaming service, Disney+.

 Starring: Emma Stone

 Taking a page from the Maleficent playbook, this new film plans to look at Disney classic 101 Dalmatians from the view behind villain Cruella de Vil’s dark sunglasses.
 While it’s been reported that Emma Stone is starring, and Crazy Ex-Girlfriend co-creator Aline Brosh McKenna co-wrote the script.
 Broadway’s Alex Timbers was set to direct, but reports say I, Tonya’s Craig Gillespie is taking over.
 More details – as they say – are spotty.